-The Department of Communities (DfC) had developed a bulk pallet of food and essential everyday items scheme (details circulated) to help mitigate any reduction in food supply as a result of Brexit.
+The Department of Communities (DfC) has developed a bulk pallet of food and essential everyday items scheme (details enclosed) to help mitigate any reduction in food supply as a result of Brexit.

-DfC intended that the items would be made available at nil cost to community voluntary partners who had an assessment of need system and the capacity to distribute them to those in genuine food need.
-Officers had participated in a number of online workshops with DfC and Community and Voluntary groups to raise awareness and support the development of the scheme across the Borough.
+DfC intends that the items would be made available at nil cost to community voluntary partners who have an assessment of need system and the capacity to distribute them to those in genuine food need.
+Officers have participated in a number of online workshops with DfC and Community and Voluntary groups to raise awareness and support the development of the scheme across the Borough.

-The arrangements were made directly between DfC and participating Community and Voluntary groups.
-Within the Borough of Antrim and Newtownabbey there were 9 participating groups as listed below:
+The arrangements are made directly between DfC and participating Community and Voluntary groups.
+Within the Borough of Antrim and Newtownabbey there are 9 participating groups as listed below: